 Companies and high-level executives that are subject to U.S. Department of Justice criminal antitrust investigations will routinely face private damage lawsuits in the United States and, with growing frequency, elsewhere.
 Mr. Hammond assists clients in navigating the intersection of government and private damage proceedings and litigation.
 In addition, the U.S. Department of Justice often brings criminal antitrust charges in combination with other federal crimes.
 While with the Department, Mr. Hammond supervised more than a hundred prosecutions involving wire fraud, mail fraud, FCPA, money laundering, commercial bribery, obstruction of justice and other federal crimes.

-Mr. Hammond was named a 2019 and 2016 District of Columbia “Litigation Star” by Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms and Attorneys.
-Chambers Global 2017 named Mr. Hammond a leading attorney in the area of USA Antitrust: Cartel.
+Mr. Hammond has been nationally recognized by Chambers USA as a leading attorney in the areas of Antitrust: Litigation and Antitrust: Cartel from 2015 – 2019.
+He has also been ranked by Chambers Global as a leading attorney in the area of USA Antitrust: Cartel.
 In 2016, Mr. Hammond was nationally recognized by Chambers USA as a leading attorney in the areas of Antitrust and Antitrust: Cartel.
 He was also selected by his peers for inclusion in The Best Lawyers in America© 2016 in the field of Antitrust Law from 2015 – 2018.
 Who’s Who Legal named Mr. Hammond to their 2019 “Thought Leaders: Global Elite” list for Competition.
 He has also been featured in Global Competition Review‘s International Who’s Who: Competition Lawyers.
 In 2015, The National Law Journal named Mr. Hammond to its Regulatory & Compliance Trailblazers list for his role in developing and implementing the DOJ’s Corporate Leniency Program during his time as the Deputy Assistant Attorney General for Criminal Enforcement.
 While with the Department of Justice, Mr. Hammond received the Presidential Rank Award (the highest honor conferred on federal government executives), the Attorney General’s Distinguished Service Award, the Antitrust Division’s Award of Distinction (twice) as well as numerous other citations.

 Mr. Hammond and his wife Anne, have three sons, Niklas, Lukas and Jakob.